RuanMiguel-DRD/Termux-Update/README.md

 You can skip the comparison between the installed version and the latest available version by passing the `--skip` or `-s` argument

+If you do not skip the version check, Termux will copy a text containing the version specifications to the clipboard

 No comparison occurs if you try to update Termux, as it does not have a proper way to make its version code available

 The program keeps copies of the latest downloaded version of the programs in the `$HOME/.termux-update` folder and the same goes for signing keys